Junqor/Movie-Database-Project/README.md

-# Movie-Database-Project
+# Movie-Menu-Project
-In this project, my task was to create a command-line interface movie database in C++ using circular and doubly linked lists.
+In this project, my task was to create a command-line interface movie menu in C++ using circular and doubly linked lists.

 **Usage:**